chisewaguri/systemapp_nuker/README.md

 ## ⚠️ Disclaimer

 Yes, this is powerful.
-No, it does not come with training wheels.
+No, it does not come with training wheels (it does have a simple anti bootloop mechanism tho).
 Disabling critical system apps can:
 - Break your phone
 - Trigger boot loops